juntossomosmais/frontend-challenge/README.md

 # <frontend-developer />

-The main objective of this challenge is to test your skills in Front-End Development 🥳
+The main objective of this challenge is to test your skills in Front-end Development 🥳

 - Your code style;
 - Knowledges on frameworks and other technologies;